mtitze/njet/docs/source/extras.rst

 Function chains
 ---------------

-In the case that a chain of functions :math:`f_N \circ f_{N - 1} ... \circ f_1` needs to be differentiated, and there are repetitions of :math:`f_k`'s in the chain, the generalized Faa di Bruno formula may help in reducing the amount of calculations required.
+In the case that a chain of functions of the form :math:`f_N \circ f_{N - 1} ... \circ f_1` needs to be differentiated, and there are repetitions of :math:`f_k`'s in the chain, the generalized Faa di Bruno formula may help in reducing the amount of calculations required.

 For example, if we want to compute a chain of :math:`2^N` repetitions of the same function :math:`f`, then we can first compute the composition :math:`f_2 := f \circ f`, then the compositon :math:`f_4 := f_2 \circ f_2` and so on, until we are finished after :math:`N` steps.